What Friends And Family Should Avoid Saying To Their Loved Ones

 Now that you’ve read through these ridiculous questions, can you see how they can change the temperature of the room very quickly?

 I want to know what’s going on in my friend’s life, but what can I do?
 Asking questions is so helpful in learning more about her story.
-What should I do instead?
+What can I do instead?

 Great question!
 It’s not that you can’t ask questions, you just need to be asking the right questions.